MinimalistCat2019/be-nc-news/README.md

 The project should now open in your code editor of choice, such as Visual Studio Code.

 ### 2
-nstall the following dependencies globally:
+Install the following dependencies globally:
 Node.JS
 NPM
 PostgreSQL